-If, after a judicial hearing, the student does not accept responsibility or accepts responsibility but does not accept the sanction(s), the matter can be appealed.
+If, after a judicial hearing, the student feels there was a substantial violation of the hearing procedure or there is new evidence, witnesses, or facts which were not reviewed during the initial hearing, the student may submit an appeal.
 Please refer to the Student Code of Conduct for the judicial appeals process.